optimisme/webTool/README.md

 [http://localhost:3002/tool](http://localhost:3002/tool)

-Put your public files at "public" folder (like ".css", ".js" and images), and reference them with its base path from the tool.
+Place your public files at "public" folder (like ".css", ".js" and images), and reference them with its base path from the tool.
 For example:

 ```
 "/file.png" is located at "./public/file.png"